davidmuraya/fastapi-reflex/README.md

 ## FastAPI + Reflex.

-This is an experiment to attempt to use Reflex to develop a frontend application for a FastAPI app.
-This may be useful for if you already have a FastAPI application and want to use a JS framework for parts of your as the frontend.
+This project explores using Reflex to build a frontend for a FastAPI application.
+If you already have a FastAPI backend, Reflex can help develop parts of your frontend efficiently.

-The frontend application is a simple app to manage customer data.
-It is based in the [customer_data](https://cijob.reflex.run/) example from the Reflex repo.
-I have moved the database functionality from the reflex app to FastAPI.
+The application is a simple app to manage customer data.
+It is based in the [customer_data](https://cijob.reflex.run/) example from the Reflex.
+The database functionality has been moved from Reflex to FastAPI.
+The Reflex frontend therefore sends http requests to the fastapi backend.

 ## How to develop the app on your local machine:

-This app is a FastAPI app that uses Reflex as the frontend framework.
-You will need to run both the FastAPI backend and the Reflex App.
+To develop the app, you will need to run both the FastAPI backend and the Reflex App.

 1. Install the required dependencies: